 Debbie McDonagh: Family Support Training & Development Coordinator at WRDATF

-Brenda Fallon: HR Specialist, currently HR business partner at NUI Galway
+Brenda Fallon: HR Specialist.
+HR business partner at NUI Galway

 Gerry Mackey: Mentor – Investor and Financing Readiness